thaitype/kubricate-website/docs/v1/guide/llm.md

 This section for LLM (Large Language Model) reads and make the work with the LLMs easier.

-- You can checkout full context for [LLM Full Context on Kubricate](/assets/llm/full.txt)
+- You can checkout the code full context for [LLM Full Context on Kubricate](/assets/llm/full.txt)

 ::: info Note
 For the full context of LLM dumping from cli